breadli428/eth-computational-models-of-motion/Readme.md

 If two Boids have a distance smaller than the range defined above, a repulsive force that is *inversely proportional to the square of the distance* will be applied.
 In order to generate a mild force feedback and reduce overshoot, an offset term is considered in the force formulation.

 This feature is realized in the function `TVStack separation(TVStack positions_temp)`.

+For the video demo of this feature please click [here](https://youtu.be/priJRnoWpeQ).

 ### Alignment